kendrickm/kendrickm.github.io/bucketlist.markdown

 - [X] Make a short film
 - [X] Eat at a Michelin starred restaurant
 - [ ] Backpack the John Muir Trail
+- [ ] Publish a book
+- [ ] Have a film play at a film festival
+- [ ] Pubish a song on Bandcamp
+- [ ] See the ~Mississippi,~ the Amazon, the Nile, the Yangtze, the Murray, and the Volga Rivers